zombodb/zombodb/docs/src/usage/aggregations.md

 `max_terms`: maximum number of terms to return.
 A value of zero means "all terms".
 `sort_order`: how to sort the terms.  one of `'count'`, `'term'`, `'reverse_count'`, `'reverse_term'`
 `shard_size`: optional parameter that tells Elasticsearch how many terms to return from each shard.
 Default is zero, which means all terms
+`count_nulls`: should a row containing the count of NULL (ie, missing) values be included in the results?

 This function provides direct access to Elasticsearch's [terms aggregate](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) and cannot be used with fields of type `fulltext`.
 The results are MVCC-safe.
 Returned terms are forced to upper-case.

 If a stem is not specified, no results will be returned.

-To match all terms: `^.*`
+To match all terms, use a stem of `^.*`

+The `order_by` parameter defaults to `count`, which sorts documents by the occurrence count, largest to smallest.
+A value of `reverse_count` will sort them smallest to largest.

-If the specifield `fieldname` is a date/timestamp, then one of the following values are allowed for aggregating values into histogram buckets of the specified interval: `year, quarter, month, week, day, hour, minute, second`.
+If the specified `fieldname` is a date/timestamp, then one of the following values are allowed for aggregating values into histogram buckets of the specified interval: `year, quarter, month, week, day, hour, minute, second`.
 In all cases, an optional offset value can be specified.
 For example:  `week:-1d` will offset the dates by one day so that the first day of the week will be considered to be Sunday (instead of the default of Monday).